Niko731973/The-Eternal-Market/README.md

 ### The future of TEM:

 * Secure messaging between users
-* Distributed image storage
+* Distributed image storage via IPFS
 * Fixed USD prices
 * Improved front-end
 * ios/android apps

 ## Installing

 The Eternal Market is in alpha right now.
-TEM requires Mistbrowser or the chrome Shapeshift plugin to interact (via web3) with the blockchain.

-Installation Instructions
-1) Download and unzip the repository for The Eternal Market ()
-2) Use your favorite local webserver to host the files*
-3) Navigate to home.html in your ethereum-connected browser and start buying/selling

-*Fenix is simple and easy to use
-1) Download and install from http://fenixwebserver.com/
-2) Select "New Server" and point the server at your unzipped repository folder
-3) Navigate to the address shown in the Fenix window (Usually http://127.0.0.1:80)

-The setup process will be streamlined shortly.
+Meteor is required.
+To install TEM:

+tbd

 ## Buying
 Browse the current listings on the market.
 You can see the items for sale, read descriptions, and view some stats on each listing which serve to authenticate the seller.